 “We have talked to many veterans with combat related mental and physical injuries from every branch who have found relief through cannabis.
 They have found relief to become normal, fully functioning, productive, members of society.
-Our goal is to educate veterans that there are options for them,” said Blake Bell, Executive Director of Greater St Louis NORML.
+Our goal is to educate veterans that there are options for them,” said Blake Bell, Executive Director of St. Charles NORML.

 The goal is to educate 22 leaders from different military branches by taking them on a trip to Colorado to experience firsthand: what types of patients are using marijuana as medicine, the type’s of experience’s medical refugees have and how this medicine has helped them, how a legal grow operation and dispensary operate, and what results doctors have witnessed when their medical cannabis recommendations are used by their patients.

 Veterans will attend educational classes to learn about the endocannabinoid system and how it regulates the body’s immunization response and modulates other vital body processes.